 TIP #4: USERNAME

 Facebook users have the ability to create a custom URL using a name or username after “facebook.com/ [the person you are looking for]“.
 If the individual you are seeking out has a specific username moniker that they frequently use online, try importing it after the forward-slash to see if that brings up the person you are in search of.

 Another option is to search for someone on Google and add “Facebook”, in addition to their name.
 This will provide you with Facebook links for people having that name.
 From there, employ the same techniques.
 Look for links with usernames or monikers that might be best associated with whom you’re looking for.

 Drawback?
 Once again, you might find dozens of links and none of them whom you’re looking for.
 Not seeing the correct link does not mean that person isn’t on Facebook, only that you haven’t found them yet!

 If you’re looking for someone, chances are they are out there on social media (somewhere).
+They might be hiding their social media accounts due to a variety of reasons, such as if they are cheating.
 Now, it’s just a matter of finding them…